 The “marriage bed”—a clear reference to sexual relations—must be “kept pure” (Hebrews 13:4).
 Christians are to “flee from sexual immorality,” and for good reason: “All other sins a person commits are outside the body, but whoever sins sexually, sins against their own body” (1 Corinthians 6:18).

 We are called to be “salt and light” in our dark and tasteless world (Matthew 5:13–16).
 The lost need to see what true love within a marriage looks like.
 Sexual purity is to be a hallmark of the Body of Christ (Acts 15:29; Colossians 3:5).
 “But among you there must not be even a hint of sexual immorality, or of any kind of impurity, or of greed, because these are improper for God’s holy people” (Ephesians 5:3).

 All aspects of marriage, including sex, glorify God and reveal His attributes—that He is love, that He is faithful, protective, sacrificial, committed, etc. (1 John 4:16; 1 Corinthians 13).
-That is one reason sex is not to be abused.
 Marriage is also the picture God uses to describe His eventual union with the redeemed as the future pure and glorious bride of Christ (2 Corinthians 11:2; Ephesians 5:32; Revelation 21:2, 9).